 Setting up a server using Fossil is easy.
 A separate document talks about all of the many different methods for setting up a Fossil server, one of which is as a CGI script.
 CGI is the technique that the three self-hosting Fossil repositories all use.

-Setting up a Fossil server using CGI is mostly about writing a short script (usually just 2 lines line) in the cgi-bin folder of an ordinary web-browser.
+Setting up a Fossil server using CGI is mostly about writing a short script (usually just 2 lines line) in the cgi-bin folder of an ordinary web-server.
 But there are a lot of extra options that can be added to this script, to customize the configuration.
-This article descripts those options.
+This article describes those options.

 CGI Script Options